 We have exclusively licensed our technology with respect to Vitrasert, Retisert and certain other ophthalmic uses to Bausch & Lomb, and with respect to Medidur for DME and certain other ophthalmic uses to Alimera Sciences.
 Bausch & Lomb is responsible for funding and managing the development and commercialization of all licensed products and can terminate its agreement with us at any time upon 90 days' written notice.
 We are jointly funding with Alimera Sciences the development of products licensed under our agreement with them, and Alimera Sciences may terminate its agreement with us if we fail to make a development payment or may terminate the agreement with respect to a particular product if we abandon the product.
 Further, in the event that we fail to make development payments exceeding US\$2.0 million (A\$2.7 million) for a product, Alimera Sciences may complete the development using other funds and substantially reduce our economic interest in any sales of the developed product from a share of profits to a sales-based royalty.
 As of December 31, 2006, we have chosen not to make development payments to Alimera Sciences in an aggregate amount of approximately US\$1.9 million (A\$2.6 million).
 Alimera Sciences was incorporated in June 2003 and has limited resources.
 Either Bausch & Lomb or Alimera Sciences may decide not to continue with or commercialize any or all of the licensed products, change strategic focus, pursue alternative technologies, develop competing products or terminate their agreements with us.
 While Bausch & Lomb has significant experience in the ophthalmic field and substantial resources, there is no assurance as to whether, and to what extent, that experience and those resources will be devoted to our technologies.
-Because we do not currently have sufficient funding or internal capabilities to develop and commercialization of Retisert, Medidur for DME or other of our products licensed to such entities.
-We have licensed BrachySil to Beijing Med-Pharm for China, and similar risks exist under th
+Because we do not currently have sufficient funding or internal capabilities to develop and commercialize these products and proposed products, decisions, actions, breach or termination of these agreements by Bausch & Lomb or Alimera Sciences could delay or stop the development or